Japan's SoftBank set for small profit rise, Vision Fund IPO plans eyed

 Sprint Corp, a SoftBank unit, and T-Mobile US Inc last month extended the deadline for completing their $26 billion merger, as regulators have yet to decide whether to approve the transaction announced a year ago.

-SoftBank Group’s shares have risen almost 60 percent this year, but the telco’s shares are down 3 percent and languish 12.5 percent below their December 1,500 yen IPO price.
+SoftBank Group’s shares have risen 60 percent this year, but the telco’s shares are down 5 percent and languish 14 percent below their December 1,500 yen IPO price.

-(Graphic: A tale of two SoftBanks - tmsnrt.rs/2DHuDoI)
+SoftBank Group’s shares were up 0.9 percent at 1300 local time (0400 GMT), while SoftBank Corp’s shares down 1.3 percent in line with the broader market.

-Japan’s financial markets, closed for extended “Golden Week” national holidays, will reopen on Tuesday.
+Graphic: A tale of two SoftBanks - tmsnrt.rs/2DHuDoI

 Reporting by Sam Nussey; Editing by Miyoung Kim and Himani Sarkar